timothycohen/battleship/src/README.md

-### features:
-- [ ] make the computer smarter than just choosing random unattacked squares (scan the board for hits and choose a space one away)

 ### styling:
 - [ ] check on multiple screen sizes
 - [ ] represent ships across multiple squares instead of individual spaces